Camera Animation

 Reorder Keyframes – Drag and drop keyframes to reorder them.

 Force Regenerate – Regenerate the camera animation path from keyframes.
+A pending indicator appears when regeneration is queued.

 Keyframe Settings